 Major General Mohammad Ahmad Al Marri, Director-General of GDRFA-Dubai, argued that "the resumption of flights through Dubai airports is a major step towards the resumption of post-COVID-19 pandemic economic activities".

 Total coronavirus cases equal to 52,068 in the United Arab Emirates until today.
 There are 324 deaths and more than 40.000 recovered people.
 The number of daily new cases are around 400-700.
 There was a significant decrease in total cases in the middle of June, but the number is increasing gradually since the beginning of July.

 World Health Organization evaluated "good" United Arab Emirates for handling COVID-19 cases in the last five months period.

-In the case of visitors are unable to provide proofs, they will be expected to perform a PCR test once they arrive at Dubai airport.
-In order to enter the country travelers and tourists must have a good health insurance policy.
+In the case visitors are unable to provide proof, they will be expected to perform a PCR test once they arrive at Dubai Airport.
+In order to enter the country, travellers and tourists must have a good health insurance policy.
 Filling out the 'Health Declaration Form' before embarking on the journey is also mandatory.

 “War was peace; freedom was slavery; ignorance was strength”.
 But not anymore.
 The biggest power of our time period is information and knowledge.
 Individuals are as powerful as much knowledge they own.
 Murad believes that powerful individuals create a more powerful and developed society.
 In order to reach this society, people should share all information and knowledge they own with each other.
 That is the main reason he loves to research and gather knowledge in all the fields, and of course, he also understands the vitality of sharing this information with people around.
 He is sure that he will achieve his goal by sharing articles on this platform.